Current training partnerships:

 - Trained staff will join a multi-agency network of trained DA Champions

 - Regular e-bulletin with news and updates on DA and Reducing the Risk

 - Access to webinars and specialised online training

 - Ongoing consultation and support from experts

-- Access to member’s area of site with additional supportive materials
+- Access to a specific Champion Hub with additional supportive materials

 - Development of skillset and knowledge